davekacz/DVA_Final_Project/README.txt

 The Random Walk algorithm is used to compare zones that are nearby the user's current zone to show where they might head to pick up a fare close by.
 It takes the current zone, the hours left in the driver's day, and how far they'd be willing to drive to a new zone as input.
-It then finds all the neighboring zones within that willing to drive time and simulates 50 random walks within the time left in the drivers days from those zones using a steady-state probability distribution.
+It then finds all the neighboring zones within that willing to drive time and simulates 100 random walks for the remaining time (after accounting for the unproductive time spent traveling to the neighboring zone).
+The transition probability matrix used in the RandomWalk model is the same as that used for PageRank.
 It then calculates the average of those walks and returns that information to the user.

-visualization.py - Contains all code relevant to our interactive visualization.
+visualization.py - Contains all code relevant to our interactive visualization implemented using Dash/Plotly.

 util.py - Contains code to run our PageRank algorithm and Random Walk algorithm for the visualization.
-It also contains...

-test_embedding.py - Contains...

-test_pagerank.py - Contains...
+The core functionality is implemented in a class

+named Utility.
+This class contains methods for loading historical data into memory, building a graph and transition probability matrix, Pagerank, RandomWalk, and finding the best neighboring zones.
+All other code files reference this base class.

+test_embedding.py - Script to generate 2D graph embeddings of the data using a kernel PCA approach.
+This is still experimental and not implemented in the visualization

+test_pagerank.py - Script to evaluate the PageRank model versus a random selection of pickup zones.
+Generates plots comparing the average total amount a driver can make in a 8 hr day based on 1000 RandoWalks when picking a zone at random vs. picking a top 10 zone as recommended by the PageRank model

 SourceDataPull.ipynb - Contains the code and SQL query we used to pull and aggregate the data from our PostgreSQL database.